How brokers can optimally plot against traders: Maximizing trader abuse in quadratic time

+We first show that finding an optimal $M$ reduces to finding a maximum weight independent set in a bipartite graph, which we call the \emph{trade conflict graph}, that describes which pairs of trades cannot be won together.
+The latter problem can be solved in polynomial time using standard maximum flow techniques.
+We then study the trade conflict graph a bit more in-depth and show that its properties lead to a $O(n^2)$ time algorithm.
+This is achieved by representing the trade as a set of green and red points on the 2D plane where conflicts correspond to bicolored domination relationships.

-We show here a simple strategy to determine $M$: find a set of \emph{compatible} trades to win, and accept a loss on the other trades.
-We say that a set of trades $\T'$ is \emph{compatible} if there exists a price movement $M$ such that $\profit{T}{M} > 0$ for all $T \in \T'$.
+We say that a set of trades $\T$ is \emph{compatible} if there exists a price movement $M$ such that for all $(w, \l, f) \in \T$, we have $\close{T}{M} = w$.
 Otherwise $\T$ is \emph{incompatible}.
-Pairs of incompatible trades have a very simple, yet useful characterization:
+Two trades $T_1, T_2$ are compatible if the set $\{T_1, T_2\}$ is compatible (and otherwise incompatible).
+Pairs of incompatible trades are easy to characterize.

-\begin{lemma} Let $T_1$ and $T_2$ be two trades.
-Then $T_1$ and $T_2$ are incompatible if and only if $\sign{T_{1}} \neq \sign{T_2}$, $|\lose{T_1}| \leq |\win{T_2}|$ and $|\lose{T_2}| \leq |\win{T_1}|$. \end{lemma}
+\begin{lemma} Let $T_1 = (w_1, \l_1, f_1)$ and $T_2 = (w_2, \l_2, f_2)$ be two trades.
+Then $T_1$ and $T_2$ are incompatible if and only if $\sign{w_1} \neq \sign{w_2}$, $|\l_1| \leq |w_2|$ and $|\l_2| \leq |w_1|$. \end{lemma}

+\begin{proof} First assume that $w_1$ and $w_2$ have a different sign, and that $|\l_1| \leq |w_2|$ and $|\l_2| \leq |w_1|$ hold.
+As both trades are of opposite signs, it is impossible to reach price $w_2$ without reaching $\l_1$ first (or simultaneously if $w_2 = \l_1$), and it is impossible to reach $w_1$ without reaching $\l_2$ first (or simultaneously).
+Thus, one of the loss prices must be hit, making the trades incompatible.